Skip to main

 You don’t have to make contact with a powerline for it to be fatal.
 Electricity can jump if equipment or machinery gets too close to powerlines.

 It is critical that safe distances are maintained from live electricity.
 If you are undertaking any work, you need to know the relevant guidelines to ensure your safety and the safety of those around you.
-Without the right precautions, not only do you risk electrocution, but you could damage the power network resulting in outages and financial liability.

 No Go Zones